Viswanathan-727621BAD002/Viswanathan-727621BAD002/README.md

 ## 👨‍💻 About Me

 - 🌍 I'm based in Udumalpet, India.
-- 🎓 Currently pursuing a B.Tech at Dr. Mahalingam College of Engineering and Technology (expected graduation in 2025).
+- 🎓 B.Tech Artificial Intelligence and Data Science at Dr. Mahalingam College of Engineering and Technology (completed on April 2025).
 - 💼 I'm passionate about **Data Science**, **Machine Learning**, and **Web Development**.
 - 🌱 I’m currently learning more about machine learning and AI.
 - 🤝 I’m looking to collaborate on exciting projects in data science and web development.